Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

 \subsection{Functors on the orbit category and split injectivity of assembly maps}

-Let $G$ be a group and let $G\Orb$ denote the orbit category of $G$, i.e., the category of transitive $G$-sets and equivariant maps.
-If $\cF$ is a family of subgroups of $G$ (\cref{etghoiwrththrheh}), then let $G_{\cF}\Orb$ denote the full subcategory of $G\Orb$ of $G$-sets with stabilisers in $\cF$ (\cref{ithowthwergreggwgergwrgwreg}).
+The orbit category $G\Orb$ is the category of transitive $G$-sets and equivariant maps.
+For a family $\cF$ of subgroups of $G$ (\cref{etghoiwrththrheh}), let $G_{\cF}\Orb$ denote the full subcategory of the orbit category {consisting} of $G$-sets with stabilisers in $\cF$ (\cref{ithowthwergreggwgergwrgwreg}).